 Learn about inventory management and types of inventory system, advantages of an inventory management system, and how to streamline inventory-related processes with inventory management tools.

 Inventory management is a system primarily used in the retail industry to track the movement of raw materials and finished goods.
 It also involves monitoring the conditions of components and products as they move in the supply chain.
 Inventory management aims to align stock levels across the business and streamline workflows from sourcing, storing, and selling.

-Generally, the inventory management process entails data collection and record-keeping of inventory-related elements in typical retail operations.
+There are two prevalent inventory management techniques used by many: Enterprise Resource Planning (ERP) and Materials Requirement Planning (MRP).
+Generally, however, the inventory management process entails data collection and record-keeping of inventory-related elements in typical retail operations.
 From storefronts to suppliers, an end-to-end retail inventory management process normally includes these 5 steps:

 It all starts with a checklist.
 Inventory checklists are used to itemize stocks of merchandise, goods, properties, or building materials and record if the list of supplies and purchases corroborate with the actual number of products on hand.

 There are different kinds of inventory checklists depending on scope and type.
 For example, raw materials, work-in-process, and finished goods inventory checklists are more commonly used in production and packaging.

 In retail inventory management, a general checklist is used to itemize stocks with their label, quantity, and net value.
 With this checklist, retail sales clerks can take photos of inventory and automatically attach them in a report.
 It can also be confirmed that products have been checked by placing their digital signature, and with a tap of a finger, instantly send the inventory list to designated personnel.